Ackee-Blockchain/school-of-solana/5.lesson/README.md

 ---

 ## Types of Tests
 You should always aim for high test coverage.
-This includes testing both the "happy path" (successful cases) and "unhappy path" (error cases).
+Write tests for both successful and failing scenarios.

 > [!TIP]
-> Examples of code and guide how to run each test you can find inside [test-examples](./test-examples/) folder.
+> You can find code examples and instructions for running each test in the [test-examples](./test-examples/) folder.

-### Units Tests
+### Unit Tests

 Unit testing is the foundational layer of any robust software testing strategy, ensuring that individual components of a program function correctly in isolation.
-In the context of Solana smart contracts, or on-chain programs, unit tests are designed to validate small pieces of logic, such as a single instruction handler or helper function, without requiring deployment to a cluster or any interaction with other accounts or programs.
+In the context of Solana smart contracts (on-chain programs), unit tests are designed to validate small pieces of logic, such as a single instruction handler or helper function, without requiring deployment to a cluster or any interaction with other accounts or programs.
 The goal is to confirm that the internal logic behaves as expected under controlled conditions before it is combined into larger workflows or integrated with the blockchain runtime.

 The primary advantage of unit tests lies in their speed.
 Unlike integration tests that rely on runtime simulation or RPC calls, unit tests run entirely in memory, without the overhead of serialization, network communication, or account state initialization.
 They execute as regular Rust functions, often completing in milliseconds.
 Because they operate off-chain and bypass the Solana runtime, unit tests are deterministic and require no external setup, which makes them ideal for continuous integration environments and early development phases.

 #### Rust’s Native Testing Framework

 The simplest and fastest way to perform unit tests on Solana programs is through Rust’s standard testing framework, built directly into the language.
-Using this approach, developers write tests in the same crate as their program logic, typically under the tests module, and execute them using the cargo test command.
+Using this approach, developers write tests in the same crate as their program logic, typically under the `tests` module, and execute them using the `cargo test` command.
 This method is particularly useful for:
 - testing pure functions,
 - hash computations,